emmanguyen102/Data-Engineer-portfolio/README.md

 ## Description

 The repo contains 4 main sections:
-- Databases: Creating ERD and then  transform it into a Database in MySQL Server.
+- Database: Creating ERD and then  transform it into a Database in MySQL Server.
 - Data Warehouse and ETL process:
 - Spark
 - Cloud computing: AWS